discordeno/discordeno/docs/src/advanced/dynamiccommands.md

 	execute: async function (message) {
 		const url = `https://nekos.life/api/v2${endpoint.path}`;
 		const result = await fetch(url).then((res) => res.json());
-		sendMessage(message.channelID, result?.url);
+		sendMessage(message.channelID, result?.url || result[endpoint.name]);
 	},
 });
 ```

+This is the part where we are doing the magical stuff.
+So let's take a look at this a bit.

+We ran a loop `nekosEndpoints.forEach()` on that array and for each item in that array, we created a command.

 For the command name, we used the `endpoint.name` property.
 For the `nsfw` property we used the `endpoint.nsfw` property.
-Since all of these commands, send a message that is a URL we simply required those permissions in all 68 of these commands.
+Since all of these commands, send a message that is a URL we simply required those permissions in all 29 of these commands.

 Then we simply write the code for the commands and it all just works.
 If you were to reload/restart your bot now with this.
 You will see that you have access to 68 new commands.

 Take a minute and try out some of the commands and how they function.